 - To understand health status of catfish and tilapia in a regional model by employing presumptive field and modern laboratory diagnostics

 - To identify pathogens of economic significance circulating in Nigerian catfish and tilapia aquaculture using whole genome sequencing

 - To develop better management practices (BMPs) and build capacity to reduce risks of disease outbreaks in catfish and tilapia aquaculture in Nigeria

-- To develop science-based policies and strategies for reducing fish disease risks in Nigerian aquaculture for longer-term development beyond the 3 years of the project
+- To develop science-based policies and strategies for reducing fish disease risks in Nigerian aquaculture for longer-term development beyond the 3 years of the activity

 - Risk factors for disease emergence, outbreaks and spread including seasonality issues with respect to environmental and climate change associated risks identified